Peoples’ Self-Help Housing Promotes Alejandra Mahoney to Director of Education

 For more information about PSHH’s educational programs, visit www.pshhc.org.

 Founded in 1970, PSHH is the largest nonprofit housing developer on the Central Coast and has the mission of building affordable homes and providing site-based services that offer opportunities to change lives and strengthen communities.
 PSHH serves low-income working families, farmworkers, seniors and veterans and provides welcoming environments for those living with disabilities and the formerly homeless.
 It also promotes homeownership through a “sweat equity” program that has seen nearly 1,200 homes successfully constructed.
 PSHH has a presence in San Luis Obispo, Santa Barbara and Ventura counties, manages over 1,800 rental units, and employs nearly 200 staff members.
-For more information, visit www.pshhc.org, email email@example.com or phone (805) 781-3088.
+For more information, please visit www.pshhc.org, email email@example.com or phone (805) 781-3088.